wp-plugins/kebo-twitter-feed/readme.txt

 Hassle-free and user-friendly way to add a Twitter Feed to your website.
 We provide a custom Widget to help you display the Twitter Feed on your website, as well as direct access to the data for developers.

 We access your Twitter Feed through you giving permission for our Kebo Twitter App to read your Twitter Feed.
 Your website can then request an updated list of Tweets at any point through our OAuth request server using the credentials stored on your own site, at no point will we store and log any of your information.
-You can get more information regarding how we treat your data in our [Privacy Policy](http://kebopowered.com/privacy-policy/ "Kebo Privacy Policy").
+You can get more information regarding how we treat your data in our [privacy policy](http://kebopowered.com/privacy-policy/ "Kebo Privacy Policy").

 Features include:

 * Hassle-free Twitter API handling.
 We take care of the OAuth Requests for you.
 * Connect your website to Twitter in seconds with no technical knowledge required.
 * Caching used to avoid needless requests every page re-fresh.
-* Local cache backup, incase the connection to Twitter has problems.
+* Local cache backup, in case the connection to Twitter has problems.
+* Handy Widget to display your feed easily.

 == Installation ==